Causes and Diagnoses

 There are several precautions you can take to avoid getting Lyme disease:

-- Use insect repellent with 20% or more of DEET, picaridin or IR3535.
+- Use insect repellent with 20 percent or more of DEET, picaridin or IR3535.

 - Wear long pants, long sleeves and closed-toe shoes.
 Tuck your pants into your socks.